 - a.
-Section 265: Assault - i. protects from interference with another person without consent; - ii. charges can be laid for criminal sexual harassment offences.
+Section 265 -- assault - i. protects from interference with another person without consent: - ii. charges can be laid for criminal sexual harassment offences.
 These are things like violence, touching or the threat to touch. - b.
-Section 271: Sexual Assault intentional touching of another in a sexual way without your consent.
+Section 271 -- sexual assault -- intentional touching of another in a sexual way without your consent

 If the harassment goes to a criminal trial, you will be a witness for the Crown Prosecutor.
-The Crown will have to prove that the accused is guilty beyond a reasonable doubt before the judge will convict the accused.
+The Crown will have to prove that the harasser is guilty beyond a reasonable doubt before the judge will convict the harasser.

-If the judge convicts the accused, there will be some punishment such as a fine or possibly a jail sentence.
+If the judge convicts the harasser, there will be some punishment like a fine or maybe a jail sentence.
 The victim will not receive financial benefits from the courts but may make an application to the Victims of Crime Financial Benefits Plan.
 The fund will only pay compensation if the assault has resulted in injury or death.

-7. Civil Law
+5. Civil Law

 Victims of sexual harassment have a difficult problem with legal solutions.
-If you bring a civil action against your employer or the accused, they may try to penalize you by giving you poor work ratings or less attractive job assignments.
-You may also experience resentment and/or anger from other employees.
+If you start a civil action your employer may try to get back at you by giving you bad work ratings or less attractive job assignments.
+You may also face taunting and anger from other employees.